sagc-bioinformatics/workshop_nfRNAseq/content/nextflow.md

 ```bash
 nextflow -version
 ```
-this command will also test wether nextflow is installed, if it isn't see installation instructions
+this command will also test whether nextflow is installed, if it isn't see installation instructions on 'Setup' page

       N E X T F L O W
       version 24.04.4 build 5917